galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_08_20/index.md

 * Fix template bug introduced in 4143:4bd0731967ef and do not use item sharing display code for histories right now because histories have complex sharing rules.
 * Fix test_DNAse_flanked_genes functional test.
-* Bug fix for trying to access a non-existant attribute in dynamic options !ParamValueFilter.
+* Bug fix for trying to access a non-existant attribute in dynamic options ParamValueFilter.
 * Stop ignoring the sniff order set in the datatypes config file.
 * Fix Alchemy session issues when tracking jobs in memory.
 * Don't use JSON to compare values of the JSON custom database type - just use the Python structures.